 Analyzes and theorizes bisexuality’s role in screen representation, marketing, and spectatorship, arguing for its critical importance to screen media and queer theory.
 Praise & publicity for The B Word in The Advocate, Choice, Gay and Lesbian Review, Next, Publishers Weekly, Slant (Top 10 Film Studies Books 0f 2013), UCLA School of Theater, Film, and Television, Wellesley.

-After the Death of Cinema: Old/New Media Convergence and Alternative Theories, Spaces, and Communities (in progress) Examines how digital technologies sustain filmmaking, preservation, and appreciation, creating rich new economies of media production and perception that have important implications for contemplating, screening, and discussing film and alternative sexualities.
+After the Death of Cinema: Queer Spaces & Sexualities in 21st Century Screen Media (In progress) Examines how contemporary digital technologies and cultures sustain filmmaking, preservation, and appreciation, creating new “queer” representational and political economies of media production and perception in screening sexualities.

-Screening sexualities; queer theories of representation and spectatorship; art and independent cinema; 1960s-1970s cultural history; contemporary media industry studies; convergences of old and new media; experimental TV and documentary; star studies.
+Screening sexualities; queer theories of representation and spectatorship; art and independent cinema; 1960s-1970s cultural history; contemporary media industry studies; convergences of old and new media; experimental TV and documentary; star/fan studies.

-U.S. and European cinema, classical – present; English-language television; film and TV genres; film and media theory; feminist and queer theory; women’s and queer authorship; genre and narrative studies; art and independent cinema; documentary; adaptation; queer literature; film movements; the contemporary media industry; 20th-21st century U.S. cultural history.
+U.S. and European cinema, classical – present; English-language television; film and media theory; feminist and queer theory; women’s and queer authorship; genre and narrative studies; art and independent cinema; documentary; adaptation; artistic movements; the contemporary media industry; 20th-21st century U.S. cultural history.

 FELLOWSHIPS, GRANTS + AWARDS